Iran–Turkey relations: Pakistan

-Pakistan had been a close ally and is a strategic partner of Turkey, and had tensions with Iran due to their support of opposing groups in the 1992-1996 Afghan Civil War, in which Iran supported the Northern Alliance while Pakistan supported the Taliban.
+Pakistan had been a close ally and is a strategic partner of Turkey, and had tensions with Iran due to their support of opposing groups in the 1992-1996 Afghan Civil War, in which Iran supported the Northern Alliance while Pakistan supported the Northern alliance.
 Turkey supported the anti-Taliban Abdul Rashid Dostum, although it did not interfere with its good relations with Pakistan.
 After 2000, Iran attempted to lure Pakistani Shias to wars in Syria and Iraq against the Turkish interests, sparking outrage in Pakistan demanding that the Pakistani authorities investigate Iran's interference in the country.
 Pakistan also lodged complains to Iranian authorities over the usage of Indian consulate general in Zahedan, which Pakistani intelligence had suspected of India using it as an intelligence ground to conduct insurgent activities inside Pakistan.
 Pakistan was aligned with Turkish interests in the conflicts in the Caucasus and Syria.

 Turkish claims on Iranian territory and borders

 At a military parade in Azerbaijani capital, Baku, Turkey's President Erdoğan read from a poem that spoke of the division of the Aras River, separating Azerbaijan from Iran's ethnic Azerbaijani province.
 Iranian officials, including Foreign Minister Javid Zarif, condemned Erdoğan, saying his statement was pan-Turkish "irredentism" and an implicit claim on Iranian territory.
 In retaliation, Turkish officials labeled the Iranian reaction as "baseless" and "aggressive."